mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 #### How many do you need?

 Unfortunately, there is no clear-cut answer to this.
-Not as many as if you were training or fine-tuning a model, but remember: the more examples, the more likely it is that a model score was not a fluke.
+Not as many as if you were training or fine-tuning a model, but remember: the more examples (and the higher quality they are), the more likely it is that a model score was not a fluke.

 #### Example output